MilkaKaplan/Narrative_Pattern_Evaluation/README.md

 The LLM annotation used a bottom-up aggregation approach: each structural element was scored first (0/1/2), then aggregated into a genre coverage score.

-See `prompts/prompt_template.txt` for the exact prompt used with all three LLMs.
+Each genre has a dedicated prompt reflecting its specific structural elements as defined in PatternTeller and used with all three LLMs:
+- `prompts/prompt_tragedy.txt` — 7 elements (Normalcy, Catalyst, ...)
+- `prompts/prompt_comedy.txt` — 7 elements
+- `prompts/prompt_romance.txt` — 10 elements
+- `prompts/prompt_mystery.txt` — 9 elements
+- `prompts/prompt_satire.txt` — 8 elements

 ---